iota-community/X-Team_IOTA_Identity/README.md

 </p>

-## 🌳 IOTA NAME-HERE Initiative
+## 🌳 IOTA Identity Initiative

-The **IOTA NAME-HERE Initiative** is a collaborative effort to help people in the IOTA Community by introducing consistent workflows around [IOTA NAME-HERE](https://link-to-blogpost or article) with content, and open source contributions.
+The **IOTA Identity Initiative** is a collaborative effort to help people in the IOTA Community by introducing consistent workflows around [IOTA Identity](https://github.com/iotaledger/identity.rs) with content, and open source contributions.

+IOTA Identity is an implementation of decentralized digital identity also known as Self Sovereign Identity (SSI).
+It implements standards such as DID and Verifiable Credentials from W3C and other related (proposed) standards.

 IOTA is an open-source distributed ledger technology that allows [connected devices](https://en.wikipedia.org/wiki/Connected_Devices) to transfer data and [IOTA tokens](https://docs.iota.org/docs/getting-started/0.1/clients/token) among each other for zero fees.

 ## 🎯 Initiative Goals

-The IOTA NAME-HERE is in phase [alpha implementation, ready for review, research phase].
+The IOTA Identity is in phase [alpha implementation, ready for review, research phase].
 We are currently focused on improving the IOTA Experience around the following goals:

 **Insert goals you would like to achive and delete this line**